arthurhammer/arthurhammer.de/_posts/2020-03-13-combine-optional-flatmap.md

 description: A Swift-native alternative to key-value observing.
 ---

-[Combine](https://developer.apple.com/documentation/combine) is the new cool kid on the block.
-It's Apple's new [functional reactive](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) framework.
-Only available in Swift and quite a departure from previous first-party paradigms.

-I wanted to see how Combine stacks up to [key-value observing](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift) when it comes to observing properties.
-Key-value observing makes it easy to observe values along nested properties.

-It's not immediately clear how to do the same in Combine.
-We'll explore this topic in this post.
+[Key-value observing](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift) is an ancient technology on Apple platforms.
+It allows objects to be notified of changes to properties of other objects.
+Working with KVO in Swift has always been cumbersome.
+It's only available in `NSObject` subclasses, making it impossible to use as your one-stop binding solution.

+[Combine](https://developer.apple.com/documentation/combine), Apple's new [functional reactive](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) framework, promises to change that.
+It is fully native in Swift and observing properties is one of its many use cases.

+Replacing KVO with Combine, however, is not without gotchas.
+What KVO gets right is that it makes it easy to observe *nested* properties.
+With Combine, it's more difficult.

+In this post, I'll explain why that is and how to bridge the gap.

 <!--more-->

 ## What We Want to Do

 Say, we have a video player app and want to display the current video title in a label.
-It's set up like this:
+The setup looks like this:

 {% highlight swift %}
 class PlayerViewController: UIViewController {